EducatedBernie/EducatedBernie/README.md

 - 👋 Hi, I’m Bernie!
 A current CompSci student at UC Berkeley.
-- 👀 I’m interested in an internship where I can develop products that impact people in a positive way.
-The education sector is very interesting to me!
-- 🌱 I’m currently exploring Machine Learning and learning all the math associated with it, this will be a journey.
-- 💞️ I’m looking to collaborate on Android Apps!
+- 👀 I've worked as a Software Engineer and had an internship in the industry
+- 💞️ My focus is mainly in Fullstack Development.
+I have experience with the Spring Framework, React and Microsoft SQL Server.
 - 📫 Reach me via discord or email! berndog#4744

 <!---